 Scan & Recovery Speed: Faster Doesn't Mean Better

 Sorting through all of the data on a hard drive takes time.
 Some software can scan a standard 1TB hard drive in five hours, while the slowest scan we conducted would take days.
 The type of drive, the brand and how it's connected to your computer also impact scanning speed.

-However, we didn't find a correlation between speed and the percentage of successfully recovered files: A slower scanning speed does not mean that the recovery will be more successful.
+However, we didn't find a correlation between speed and the percentage of successfully recovered files: A faster or slower scanning speed does not mean that the recovery will be more successful.

 If you run a business or you're a self-employed IT professional, then you may need certain features from a data recovery program in order to efficiently recover files in an office environment.
 Depending on the size of the business, you'll want to look for features usually included in a "professional" or "enterprise" version of the software.